pyta-uoft/pyta/docs/checkers/index.md

     name = input()
 ```

 By default, [`input`], [`open`] and [`print`] are not allowed.
-However, you can choose which I/O functions specifically to disallow using the forbidden-io-functions
+However, you can choose which I/O functions specifically to disallow using the `forbidden-io-functions`
 option.
-This takes a list of built-in function names that should not be used.
+This takes a list of function names that should not be used.
 For example,
 use the following configuration to forbid the use of [`print`] but allow [`input`] and [`open`]:

 ```python